Alexander-Milligan/Introduction-to-Git-Github/README.md

     <p>13.
 Go to your Github account and look for the new repository to ensure everything is uploaded correctly.</p>

 <h2>Conclusion</h2>
     <p>Once all steps had been followed the folder and a file where created I then edited the file, I then pushed and merged.
-Through carrying out these step a number of times there where little coding hits that I found very important, lines that help me a lot was "git status(obviously), git remote -v" and remembering that if I don’t "git commit -m "Comment" then nothing will be pushed from the staging area as it is empty.
+Through carrying out these step a number of times there where little coding hits that I found very important, lines that help me a lot are "git status(obviously), git remote -v" and remembering that if I don’t "git commit -m "Comment" then nothing will be pushed from the staging area as it is empty.
 This is an easy task but for someone that is not normalised to git it can take some time to visualize the process.</p>

 <h1>Module Two: Workflow & Staging</h1>
     <h2>Non-linear Workflow</h2>
         <p>A git workflow is a suggestion/recipe for how a team will use Git to achieve working on a project in a consistent way with more functionality and productivity. </p>
-        <p>With the option of creating single branches for individuals to work on the main project and then discus gives any project that is carried out in git is instantly given an error checking and development stage before any merges to the master project.</p>
+        <p>With the option of creating single branches for individuals to work on the main project and then discuss gives any project that is carried out in git is instantly given an error checking and development stage before any merges to the master project.</p>
     <h2>Staging</h2>
         <p>The staging area is the where files are placed ready to be committed and allows the developer to keep editing the files staged; this allows freedom of development on two layers, the developers work area and the branch (group discussion development) before the main merge.  </p>
         <p>The main command to stage a file is "git add filename" this will place the file and any changes in to the staging area.
-Once the files are in the staging area you can then commit them for every change you make with a comment but it is advised to try and keep your commits to every five change.</p>
+Once the files are in the staging area you can then commit them for every change you make with a comment but it is advised to try and keep your commits to every five changes.</p>
     <h2>Module Two Assessment: Committed.
 Modified & Staged</h2>
         <h3>Module Brief:</h3>
         <p>You are required to create a folder named “ModuleTwo” inside your IGG folder with a file named “README.md”.
 You are then asked to write an essay based on the three states of git within your README.md file in your new ModuleTwo folder.</p>